We are always looking to add to the Songbirds Flock!

 Each member of Songbirds pays £20 a month (£10 for unwaged Songbirds) as a subscription fee.
 The first two sessions are free, until you settle in.

-Subscription fees cover the cost of the rehearsal venues, our MD Rosie, accompanists for performances, music and the arrangements of songs, performance venues and other miscellaneous costs associated with running the choir.
+Subscription fees cover the cost of the rehearsal venues, our MD Lizzie, accompanists for performances, music and the arrangements of songs, performance venues and other miscellaneous costs associated with running the choir.

 Any profit from subs goes directly back into running the choir or subsidising opportunities for members (e.g. choir festival subs).